The ad blocking paradox

 Awareness of targeting is still growing

-If an individual is aware that targeting is possible but doesn’t know if he or she is mark or bystander, the signal is lost.
+If an individual is aware that targeting is possible but doesn’t know if each individual ad in a medium is targeted, the signal, even that carried by non-targeted ads, is lost.
 As users learn about targeting, the value of the entire medium is going down, even for advertisers who do not target.

 However, some buyers are still unaware of the extent of targeting.
 One politician saw an ad for a dating site on a political party press release and attributed it to the party, not to the Google ad service used on the site where he read it.
 From inside the IT business, a lot of tracking and targeting schemes look old and obvious, but some of the audience is still figuring it out.

-And the faster they figure it out, the faster the signaling power of targeted ads is going away.
+And the faster they figure it out, the faster the value of targeted ads is going away.

 All of this isn’t just hypothetical—it has happened before.
 We can get some hints about the future of targeted web advertising from the history of email spam.
 Remember CAN-SPAM?
 This was the US Federal law that overruled state spam laws, some of which were strict, and cleared the way for advertisers to send all the spam they wanted, as long as they followed a few basic rules.
-It was a huge victory for pro-spam lobbyists at the Direct Marketing Association.
+Spam fighters had an effective tool in the form of state “private right of action” laws, but CAN-SPAM took them away.
+The law was a huge victory for pro-spam lobbyists at the Direct Marketing Association.

 Today, the data, the tools, and even the law are all there for advertisers to take full advantage of email spam.
 The CAN-SPAM debate is over.
 The Internet privacy nerds lost, and database marketing won.